Post may contain affiliate links.

 Clean and sterilize the bottles and lids you’ll be using by running them through the hottest cycle on your dishwasher.

-I prefer these *dark amber bottles, I found on Amazon, when I make extracts for gifting.
-The bottles are a perfect ½ cup (4 oz) size, that’s great for gifting or for use in your own kitchen, too.
-I like the “vintage‑y” look of them, plus dark bottles help to keep the light from degrading your extract.
-Like high-quality oils and vinegars, always store vanilla extract in a cool, dark cabinet or pantry.
+, I found on Amazon, when I make extracts for gifting.
+The bottles are a perfect 1/2 cup (4 oz) size, that’s great for gifting or for use in your own kitchen, too.
+I like the “vintage-y” look of them, plus dark bottles help to keep the light from degrading your extract.
+Like high-quality oils and vinegars, always store vanilla extract in a cool, dark cabinet or pantry. *dark amber bottles

 Cut the vanilla beans down the side, lengthwise.
 And then, cut the pieces small enough to fit inside your bottle (2″-3″).

 Place the prepared beans in the bottles and cover with alcohol.

 Inexpensive vodka, high-quality vanilla beans and some bottles to store it in are all you need to make premium Homemade Vanilla Extract.
 You can TOTALLY do this!

 NOTE: For someone like me, who bakes frequently and goes through a lot of vanilla, you can do what I do.
 Amber bottles are saved for gifting, only.
 For personal use, I add the vanilla beans directly to the vodka bottle.
 One large bottle of vanilla extract makes more sense for me.
 I just store it in my dark pantry, out of the light.
 Take out the cost of the bottles and my vanilla costs even less than we calculated, above.
 Yay, for saving money!
 The Recipe